LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-3.md

  {% asset_img 7.png %}

 With the multi-level approach, only a few of page tables will be created, like the above image, if we want to store the mapping `0x3f_fff7_e000 -> 0x80050000`, we only need for 512-entries page table, assume an entry store a 64-bit number(the first three store the next page table address, the last one store the physical address), then they only take $512 * 8 * 4 = 16\ KiB$ space in total.
+Calculate each level's table index is simply left shift the virtual address for a few bits, please check the detail in the function [`walk()`](https://github.com/LENSHOOD/xv6-rust/blob/9cd275a5591956c8c16103acf177c057e485c600/kernel/src/vm.rs#L183).

 More importantly, the virtual memory structure manages memory by page, one page in Sv39 is 4096-bit, which is $2^{12}$, therefore, actually we don't need the low 12 bits at all, since the last 12 bits in each page is 12 bits 0. risc-v make use of this 12-bit to record permissions.
 The following image shows format of virtual address, physical address and PTE(page table entry) in Sv39: